Tomorrow Is a Long Time: Dylan's versions

 Dylan's officially released version of the song is a live recording from his April 12, 1963, concert at New York's Town Hall.
 Dylan had recorded the song in December 1962 as a demo for M. Witmark & Sons, his publishing company.
 This particular recording, long available as a bootleg, was released by Columbia in 2010 on The Bootleg Series Vol. 9: The Witmark Demos: 1962-1964.
 A studio version of the song, an outtake from the June 1970 sessions for New Morning, has also been bootlegged.

 The song was featured in the first-season finale of The Walking Dead.

 In the 2017 film The Vanishing of Sidney Hall the song appears twice: once sung by Logan Lerman and again by Bob Dylan in the closing scene.

 Elvis Presley version

 Elvis Presley recorded the song on May 26, 1966, during a session for his album How Great Thou Art.
 The song originally appeared as a bonus track on the album Spinout.
 Dylan once said that Presley's cover of the song was "the one recording I treasure the most".

-According to Ernst Jorgensen's book Elvis Presley: A Life In Music - The Complete Recording Sessions, Presley first heard the song via Charlie McCoy, who had previously participated in the Highway 61 Revisited and Blonde on Blonde sessions.
-McCoy played the 1965 Odetta album Odetta Sings Dylan before an Elvis session and Presley "had become taken with 'Tomorrow Is A Long Time'".
+According to Ernst Jørgensen 's book Elvis Presley: A Life In Music - The Complete Recording Sessions, Presley first heard the song via Charlie McCoy, who had previously participated in the Highway 61 Revisited and Blonde on Blonde sessions.
+McCoy played the 1965 Odetta album Odetta Sings Dylan before an Elvis session and Presley "had become taken with 'Tomorrow Is a Long Time'".

 Presley's cover was featured in Francis Ford Coppola's 1983 film adaptation of S.E.
 Hinton's novel The Outsiders.